willfore/cp_mgmt/README.md

 config :cp_mgmt, mgmt_user: "<username>"
 config :cp_mgmt, mgmt_pass: "<user_password>"
 ```
-Note that it is usually a better practice to use env variables in place of staticly coding passwords via `System.get_env`.
+Note that it is usually a better practice to use env variables in place of staticly coding passwords via `config.exs`.

 Currently this support the following basic API actions:

-- Loging In/Out
+- Loging In/Out (This is automatic)
-- Hosts
+- Hosts `CpMgmt.Host`
-- Networks
+- Networks `CpMgmt.Network`
-- Access Layer
+- Access Layer `CpMgmt.AccessLayer`
-- Access Rules
+- Access Rules `CpMgmt.AccessRule`
-- Verify Policy
+- Verify Policy `CpMgmt.verify_policy`
-- Install Policy
+- Install Policy `CpMgmt.install_policy`

+## Basic Usage

+All requests will return a struct with the function status as well as the data returned from the API server and its web API status:

+Successful Request:

+`{:ok, %CpMgmt.Host{data: %{request_data}, status: 200}`

+Failed Request:

+`{:error, %Cpmgmt.Host{status: 402, data: %{error_data}}}`

+Each Module has the same naming convention to make usage easy.
+The [Documentation](https://hexdocs.pm/cp_mgmt) is pretty thorough at this point with examples of each function and its return.
+Below is an example of adding a host.

+`CpMgmt.Host.add("test-host", "1.1.1.1")`

 Please view the [Documentation](https://hexdocs.pm/cp_mgmt) for usage details and examples.